Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Every week, pull your search term report.
 Look for terms that are generating sales with reasonable conversion rates.
 Graduate these immediately to exact match manual campaigns with higher bids.
 These are your proven terms — stop leaving them in auto where you have less bid control.

 At the same time, build your negative keyword list from searches that generate clicks but no conversions.
-Wasted spend on irrelevant traffic during launch burns the budget you need for real buyers.
+If you write cozy mysteries and your auto campaign is spending on hardboiled crime searches, negative keyword those out immediately.
+Wasted spend on irrelevant traffic during launch burns the budget you need for real readers.

 Target Organic Reviews

 Advertising drives visibility.
 Reviews drive conversion.
 Both are required.
-Use the Request a Review button in Seller Central for every early order.
-If you have a Vine program enrollment budget, activate it now — early Vine reviews are worth their cost in launch momentum.
+Use the Request a Review button in KDP for every early order.
+If you have a Kindle Direct Publishing account, enroll in the Vine program now — early Vine reviews are worth their cost in launch momentum.

-A listing with zero reviews competing against listings with 200+ reviews will see dramatically suppressed conversion rates regardless of how well you advertise.
+A book with zero reviews competing against books with 200+ reviews will see dramatically suppressed conversion rates regardless of how well you advertise.
 Your target by day 30: a minimum of 10 verified reviews.

 Days 31–60: Refine, Optimize, and Escalate

 If your first 30 days went reasonably well, you now have real data.
-You know which keywords convert.
-You know what your actual conversion rate is for this product.
-You know your real ACoS, not an estimate.
+You know which keywords and categories convert.
+You know what your actual conversion rate is for this book.
+You know your real ACOS, not an estimate.

 Now you optimize.